Chapter 6: Remote and Distributed

 sync after."

-Don't wait forever.
+Do not wait forever.
 Keep the standup moving.

 Async Standups

-For teams across many time zones, async standups work better than forcing someone to join at 3am.
+For teams across many timezones, async standups work better than forcing someone to join at 3am.

 Choosing Async vs. Sync